bennekrouf/mayorana/content/blog/closures_4.md

 ---
 id: move-closures-rust
+title: >-
-title: "What are move closures (move || { ... })?
-When are they necessary, and how do they interact with ownership?"
+  What are move closures (move || { ... })?
+When are they necessary, and how do they interact with ownership?
 slug: move-closures-rust
-date: '2025-07-07'
+date: '2025-07-08'
 author: mayo
-excerpt: >-
-  Functions and closures in Rust, covering ownership, traits, lifetimes
-content_focus: "functions and closures in Rust, covering ownership, traits, lifetimes"
+excerpt: 'Functions and closures in Rust, covering ownership, traits, lifetimes'
-technical_level: "Expert technical discussion"
 category: rust
 tags:
   - rust